idewave/idewave-core/README.md

 **Welcome** !
 This is python wowcore for version 2.4.3.
 Developed for Linux, but I think you can run it on Windows too.

-I'm very grateful to the Mangos community, in particular to Kyoril.
+I'm very grateful to the Mangos community, in particular to Kyoril, for help and hints.

 ## Before start
 This is works on Python v3.5.
 Not tested another versions yet.